 And this is where the term relative proximity also contains a pun: For the relatives of these children and adults are in more intimate proximity to them, one hopes, and so have a stronger moral obligation to protect them than a stranger “on the crest of a nearby hill.”
-Absent evidence to the contrary the private citizen is justified in hanging back, in assuming that children and adults are provided for by those in closer proximity — and ought to be.
+Absent evidence to the contrary, the private citizen would be justified in hanging back — in assuming that children and adults are provided for by those in closer proximity — and so it ought to be.

-Conversely, if a person is truly acting only to preserve his own survival, jeopardized through no choice of his own, then he is perfectly justified in seizing any property he can should he be refused aid.
-He may even take the lives of those who try to stop him from taking their property if it will truly save his own life.
-He is still moral; they are selfish and property-obsessed, i.e. immoral — and in violation of the aforementioned agreement to secure the survival of every individual in order to preserve society itself.
+Conversely, if a person were truly acting only to preserve his own survival, jeopardized through no choice of his own, then he would be perfectly justified in seizing any property he could, should he be refused aid.
+He may even take the lives of those who try to stop him from taking their property if it would truly save his own life.
+He would yet be moral; they, selfish and property-obsessed, i.e. immoral — being in violation of the aforementioned agreement to secure the survival of every individual in order to preserve society itself.

 Morality is a criterion for judging the social adaptiveness of a behavior.
 What would happen to the world were everyone to engage in a given act?
 If no harm would befall others, the act is at worst amoral, but it isn’t immoral.
 The state of the world would be no worse, even were all people to engage in the act.